datarefuge/workflow/metadata.md

 - Finishing up
   - In the Uncrawlable spreadsheet, add URL to the ckan record in cell "ckan record URL"
     - The syntax will be "https://www.datarefuge.org//dataset/[datasetNameGeneratedByCkan]
+  - In the Uncrawlable spreadsheet, make sure you document all the actions you have taken by filling out all the cells.
   - In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Current Status", for instance:
   ```
   @khdelphine Closed 1/22/2017
   ```